nyanpasu64/vgmsplit/README.md

 ## Usage

-towave-j will be used in <https://github.com/corrscope/corrscope>, a multi-channel oscilloscope program with "intelligent" correlation triggering and real-time playback.
+vgmsplit will be used in <https://github.com/corrscope/corrscope>, a multi-channel oscilloscope program with "intelligent" correlation triggering and real-time playback.